GitHub: Services

 Projects on GitHub can be accessed and managed using the standard Git command-line interface; all standard Git commands work with it.
 GitHub also allows users to browse public repositories on the site.
 Multiple desktop clients and Git plugins are also available.
 In addition, the site provides social networking-like functions such as feeds, followers, wikis (using wiki software called Gollum), and a social network graph to display how developers work on their versions ("forks") of a repository and what fork (and branch within that fork) is newest.

 Anyone can browse and download public repositories, but only registered users can contribute content to repositories.
 With a registered user account, users can have discussions, manage repositories, submit contributions to others' repositories, and review changes to code.
 GitHub began offering limited private repositories at no cost in January 2019 (limited to three contributors per project).
 Previously, only public repositories were free.
 On April 14, 2020, GitHub made "all of the core GitHub features" free for everyone, including "private repositories with unlimited collaborators."
+In May 2019 Github, Inc. began encrypting source code on github.com by default.

-The fundamental software that underpins GitHub is Git itself, written by Linus Torvalds, creator of Linux.
+The fundamental software that underpins GitHub is Git, written by Linus Torvalds, creator of Linux.
 The additional software that provides the GitHub user interface was written using Ruby on Rails and Erlang by GitHub, Inc. developers Wanstrath, Hyett, and Preston-Werner.

 Scope

 The primary purpose of GitHub is to facilitate the version control and issue tracking aspects of software development.
 Labels, milestones, responsibility assignment, and a search engine are available for issue tracking.
 For version control, Git (and, by extension, GitHub) allows pull requests to propose changes to the source code.
 Users who can review the proposed changes can see a diff between the requested changes and approve them.
 In Git terminology, this action is called "committing" and one instance of it is a "commit."
 A history of all commits is kept and can be viewed at a later time.
+Branches allow developers to work on separate lines of development within the same repository without immediately modifying the main development line.
+Changes made on a branch can later be integrated into another branch through a merge or a pull request, supporting parallel development and code review.

 In addition, GitHub supports the following formats and features: